foundation/foundation-sites/README.md

 Then run `npm start` to compile the documentation.
 When it finishes, a new browser window will open pointing to a BrowserSync server displaying the documentation.

+## Testing

+Foundation has three kinds of tests: JavaScript, Sass, and visual regression.
+Refer to our [testing guide](https://github.com/zurb/foundation-sites/wiki/Testing-Guide) for more details.

+These commands will run the various tests:

+- `npm run test:sass`
+- `npm run test:javascript`
+- `npm run test:visual`

 ## Contributing

 Check out our [contributing guide](http://foundation.zurb.com/develop/contribute.html) to learn how you can contribute to Foundation.
 You can also browse the [Help Wanted](https://github.com/zurb/foundation-sites/labels/help%20wanted) tag in our issue tracker to find things to do.